briansfma/CarND-Extended-Kalman-Filter-Project/README.md

 Connected!!!
 ```

 Click the "Start" button and the simulator will run. `ExtendedKF` will begin outputting `x` (position) and `P` (covariance) values to the terminal.
 The error values will be outputted to the simulation screen itself under "RMSE".
+Green triangular markers denote where the Kalman Filter believes the object is.

+![alt text][image1]

+For reference, the project rubric requires RMSE values equal to or less than [.11, .11, 0.52, 0.52].
+This code should perform consistently to the example image across multiple situations.

 ## Other Important Dependencies